JHart96/bison_examples/examples/duration_data.md

     ## 5 Rey    Leia          3     1 B              1           2
     ## 6 Rey    Leia         59     1 D              1           4

+It will also be useful later to aggregate the dataframe at the dyad level and assign dyad IDs corresponding to each dyad.
+We can do this
+using:

 ``` r
 df_obs_agg <- df_obs_agg %>%
   group_by(node_1, node_2) %>%